01 Jun Providing Insurance for Existing Structures

 Providing Insurance for Existing Structures

-When insuring existing structures which form part of a construction project, brokers risk exposing themselves to providing uninformed advice and thus a professional negligence claim.
-There are a number of common mistakes often made in the consideration of such insurance – insurance of which may fall to one, or both, of two types of insurance: Material Damage and/or Public Liability.
+There are a number of common mistakes often made in the consideration of contract works and public liability insurance – insurance of which may fall to one, or both, of two types of insurance: Material Damage and/or Public Liability.

 When dealing with complex or high-value existing structures undergoing alteration or refurbishment (in whole or in part) it is sometimes anticipated that such structures will be catered for utilising the (usually) significant limits of liability provided in construction liability policies.
 In so doing, one must consider the following aspects: